mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

-13 Tr a d e r i n i l l e g a l g o o d s 43 Festival 14 Public argument 44 Someone is following the characters 15 Sudden change of weather 45 Unusual cultural group or event 16 NPC asks for the character’s help 46 Planetary offi cial 21 Characters pass a bar or pub 51 Characters spot someone they recognize 22 Characters pass a theatre or other entertainment venue 52 Public demonstration 23 Curiosity Shop 53 Robot or other servant passes characters
+13 Tr a d e r i n i l l e g a l g o o d s 43 Festival 14 Public argument 44 Someone is following the characters 15 Sudden change of weather 45 Unusual cultural group or event 16 NPC asks for the character's help 46 Planetary offi cial 21 Characters pass a bar or pub 51 Characters spot someone they recognize 22 Characters pass a theatre or other entertainment venue 52 Public demonstration 23 Curiosity Shop 53 Robot or other servant passes characters